-Pillar 1: Emission reductions from domestic business operations 2CN Action Plan Performance
+Pillar 1: Emission reductions from domestic business operations (2) CN Action Plan Performance

-In fiscal 2021, CO2 emissions were reduced in all sectors relative to fiscal 2013.
-Compared to the previous year, CO2 emissions were reduced in energy conversion and commercial sectors.
-On the other hand, industrial and transportation sectors were increased.
+Compared to the previous year, CO2 emissions were reduced in industrial sector in fiscal 2022.
+On the other hand, energy conversion, commercial and transportation sectors were increased.